 Adespoto Music Taverna

-What a wonderful surprise it has been to book a table and enjoy the delicious food in Adespoto.
+What a wonderful surprise it was to book a table and enjoy the delicious food in Adespoto.

 Try their delicious vegetable fritters, their selection of mushrooms, and the creative potato peels fried with Extra Virgin olive oil and sprinkled with pungent sea salt.
 Adespoto Music Taverna is another of my favorite places to dine in Chania.